 Acetate fiber is man-made and manufactured from cellulose or wood pulp.
-What originally began in Europe as a manufactured coating for airplane wings, became a staple in fabric production by 1924 in the United States by the Celanese Corporation.
+What originally began in Europe as a manufactured coating for airplane wings, became a staple in fabric production in the United States by 1924 by the Celanese Corporation.

 Originally acetate was not dye-stable and color bleeding would occur.
 However, this was resolved by textile experts who realized that solution dying the fibers rather than waiting to dye the finished fabric made the color stable.
 Now all man-made fibers are solution-dyed before weaving or knitting.

 Since acetate is less expensive to produce than many other fibers, thanks to an abundance of wood pulp, and is not very durable; acetate is often used for short-term special occasion wear like graduation gowns and party dresses.
-It is also the fabric of choice for some accessories like ribbons, scarves, and neckties that don't take excessively hard wear.
+It is also the fabric of choice for some accessories like ribbons, scarves, and neckties that don't experience excessively hard wear.